Identifiability, the KL property in metric spaces, and subgradient curves: Subgradient curves and identification

-The function (\ref{simple1}) is strongly amenable at zero, because, for example, we can represent it using the smooth map $F(x) = (x_2-x_1^2,x_1)$ and the convex function $g(u,v) = 5|u|+v$.
-All proper closed convex functions are strongly amenable, as are indicator functions of smooth manifolds.
-Furthermore, the property is preserved under addition of smooth functions \cite[Example 10.24]{VA}, so in particular ``weakly convex'' functions (see for example \cite{dd-weakly}) are strongly amenable.

-For closed convex functions with minimizers, following the Br{\'e}zis result, Bruck proved that subgradient curves converge to minimizers \cite{bruck}.
-In fact, subgradient curves are known to converge more generally, assuming a suitable version of the KL property, holding in particular for closed semi-algebraic (or subanalytic) functions on bounded domains \cite{loja,Lewis-Clarke}.
-For a primal lower nice function $f$ that is bounded below, if the KL property holds throughout some subgradient curve, then a simple argument using \cite[Theorem 3.2]{marcellin-thibault} shows that the curve must have finite length and hence converge.
+For closed convex functions with minimizers, following \cite{brezis}, Bruck proved that subgradient curves converge to minimizers \cite{bruck}.
+Subgradient curves are known to converge more generally, assuming some version of the KL property, holding in particular for closed semi-algebraic (or subanalytic) functions on bounded domains \cite{loja,Lewis-Clarke}.
+Such convergence results hold for all closed convex functions, ``lower $\mathcal{C}^2$" functions, and weakly convex functions that are bounded below \cite{tailwag, loja}.
+We note that these results generalize: for a primal lower nice function $f$ that is bounded below, if the KL property holds throughout some subgradient curve, then a simple argument using \cite[Theorem 3.2]{marcellin-thibault} shows that the curve must have finite length and hence converge.
 We deduce, for example, that all subgradient curves for the function (\ref{simple1}) converge to the minimizer at zero.
 To summarize, we can reasonably focus our current study on subgradient curves that converge.

-Before presenting our main continuous-time result, we briefly review smooth manifolds and smooth functions defined on them.
-We take an elementary approach here.